Thank You, Lord!

 Daniel knew Him well.
 God's faithful Old Testament prophet would rather die than dishonor His Lord by hiding his faith.
 Even when a new Babylonian law banned Biblical worship, Daniel “knelt down on his knees three times that day, and prayed and gave thanks before his God, as was his custom."
 Though impressed with Daniel's faith and integrity, the reluctant king had to yield to his evil counselors who "brought Daniel and cast him into the den of lions.”
 Daniel 6:10, 16

-Yet, our Lord has often allowed His faithful friends to face cruel death and unthinkable suffering in this life -- then rise to a martyr's welcome in His glorious eternity.
+Yet He has often allowed His faithful friends to face cruel death and unthinkable suffering in this life -- then rise to a martyr's welcome in His glorious eternity.
 For those who follow Jesus are also called to share in His suffering, so that greater victories may be won.
 The Voice of the Martyrs (VOM) tells of one such triumph:

 "The widow stood near the body of her martyred husband, holding the hands of two of her four children.
 Her husband had died in prison, and the marks on his body made it clear that death had come slowly and painfully.